 My French Bulldog Is Constipated: Constipation is intermittent or challenging passing of your Frenchies poop or feces and is usually temporary.
 Often your constipated French Bulldog may endure straining or discomfort while trying to defecate.

 Obstipation, a serious type of constipation, is commonly connected with a serious, chronic, or persistent health condition.
 Treatment of constipation usually is a combination of therapies, including enemas, suppositories, manual removal, and medications.

 How Often Should My Dog Poop?

-Depending on various factors, the exact amount of times your French Bulldog should poop per day will fluctuate, including their size, eating habits, activity level, amount of walks they’re taking, and age.
+Depending on various factors, the exact number of times your French Bulldog should poop per day will fluctuate, including their size, eating habits, activity level, amount of walks, and age.

 The top end of this scale will be for young and older dogs that eat small regular meals.
 Frenchies with health problems can poop more or less, depending on the severity of their problems.

 What causes constipation In My Dog?

 Normally, fecal matter passes through the digestive system to the colon, where moisture and electrolytes are drained from the material.
 Water intestinal absorption is the main feature of the colon.

 The fecal content in the colon is transported by a mechanism known as peristaltic waves.
 If this mechanism is disrupted or slowed considerably, the fecal mass can accumulate in the colon and begin to lose water, becoming hard, dry, and eventually unable to move.

 Other common causes of constipation in dogs include: